WorldModelers/WorldModelers.github.io/reading-assembly/integrated_tutorial.md

 wget https://raw.githubusercontent.com/WorldModelers/Ontologies/master/CompositionalOntology_metadata.yml -O /data/ontology.yml
 ```

-then open the browser, go to `http://localhost` to open the DART UI.
+We can now open the browser, and go to the DART UI which is available at `http://localhost`.

 We follow these steps to upload and publish the ontology we selected:

 1. In the menu, select `Concepts Explorer`